Felix-Noble/word-embeddings-analysis-tutorial-pipeline/README.md

 # Define K-Means parameters and run clustering
 Select number of clusters (see Analysis for sillhetee score analysis of KMEANS solutions)

-Note: the order of these argument dictionaries (e.g. km_args) does not affect result.
+Note: the order of these argument dictionaries (e.g. km_args) does not affect the result.
 ~~~
 km_args = {"n_clusters": 7, "random_state": RANDOM, "n_init": 100}
 kmeans_labels = pipe.KMEANS(umap_features, km_args)